 Solid rotors

-Solid rotors are, as their name suggests, the friction surface is solid.
-This type of rotor is fitted to smaller, lighter vehicles that aren’t likely to be traveling at high speeds or towing a trailer, etc.
+Solid rotors, as their name suggests, have a solid friction surface.
+This type of rotor is fitted to smaller, lighter vehicles that aren’t likely to travel at high speeds or tow a trailer, etc.

-The advantage of the solid rotor is its cost; it’s inexpensive when compared to the vented rotor.
+The advantage of the solid rotor is its lower cost compared to the vented rotor.

-The disadvantage of the solid rotor is it’s inefficient at shedding heat and, if stressed by excessive braking, can cause overheating and rotor warping.
+The disadvantage of the solid rotor is its inefficiency at shedding heat and, if stressed by excessive braking, it can cause overheating and rotor warping.

 Vented rotors